 Error note: the most common issue we've run into installing Windows is the "We couldn't create a new partition error" on an SSD or hard drive.
 Usually you can solve this problem using a walkthrough like this one, which takes you through the diskpart utility.

-Options include location, advertising ID, browser page prediction, error reporting and the now infamous automatic network connectivity settings.
+After setting up a login and password, you'll come to the privacy settings.
+There are now lots of options here, after the launch version of Windows 10 caused many users to riot over the lack of transparency around data usage.
 My recommendation is to turn all of these options off unless you have a specific reason to leave them on.
 There’s little to gain by sharing this information with Microsoft or people on your contact list.

 After a few moments configuring apps and settings, the system will boot to the new Win 10 desktop.

 Now it’s time for the final step.
-Copy the driver folder from the USB flash drive to your local disk and start installing your drivers.
-Begin with the motherboard’s chipset drivers to get that all-important ethernet/Wi-Fi support, and prioritize other low-level, high-function software such as graphics cards and storage controller drivers, before going on to utilities and tools.
+Copy the driver folder from the USB flash drive to your local disk and take stock.
+You probably won't need drivers for your ethernet or Wi-Fi connection, if Windows 10 did its job right.
+If you need or want to manually install the drivers yourself, go through your installer folder starting with the programs for your motherboard, and following with other utilities and your software essentials like Chrome or Firefox and Steam.
 After some clicking and a reboot or two, you’ll be done.
 Welcome to Windows 10!

 As a precaution during wrap up, consider using the built-in Windows System Image Tool tucked away in the File History controls to back-up your new OS install to a flash drive, so next time you install Win 10 it’ll take 10 minutes, instead of 45.